 Advertisement

 He was accused of suggesting that he could “plant someone next to her” on the flight.

-White and English “strongly” deny it, and said the information was sourced “entirely legitimately”, and the allegations and evidence were “unsupported by the evidence before the court”.
+White and English “strongly” deny it, and said the information was sourced “entirely legitimately”, adding that the allegations and evidence were “unsupported by the evidence before the court”.

+Advertisement